enso-org/enso/docs/distribution/launcher-cli.md

 Uninstalls an installed Enso distribution from the installation location described in
 [Installed Enso Distribution Layout](./distribution.md#installed-enso-distribution-layout).
-It removes the universal launcher script and all components.
+It removes the universal launcher and all components.
 By default, it asks the user for confirmation, but this can be skipped by adding a `--yes` flag.

 Examples:
 ```